AdobeDocs/experience-manager-65.en/help/release-notes/previous-hotfixes-featurepacks.md

 * Metadata schema popup values are not visible in asset properties (CQ-4283287).

-* Metadata subschema do not display tabs based on mimetype in asset properties (CQ-4283288).
+* Metadata subschema do not display tabs based on MIME types in asset properties (CQ-4283288).

 * Unpublish metadata schema populates an error message although the schema is removed at backend.